jkohlin/wordpress-basics/personal-portfolio.md

 1. Create the pages from the content plan above, and add some short but descriptive example text in their content field.
 2. Add two example posts within the projects post type, and add some short but descriptive example text in their content field.

-## 3 - Styleguide
+## 3 - Template
 ---

-As shown in the content plan, we will need two
+Now when we have some content to work with, let's create the templates to display it.